 The City may acquire easement rights on land for civic infrastructure purposes that cannot be acquired through the subdivision of land under The Planning Act.
-The acquisition of easements should follow the negotiation process outlined in Clause 3.4.1, with potential additional compensation for operational losses as set forth in a confidential administrative procedure.
+The acquisition of easements should follow the negotiation process outlined in Clause 3.4.1.